For God alone my soul waits in silence; from him comes my salvation.

-This psalm was written in a particularly difficult time in the life of King David.
-He was facing constant attacks from his son, who is trying to overthrow his rule as king.
-Instead of gathering his army and advisors, the first thing he did was to come before the Lord.
-David understood that trusting in men was foolishness.
-It was not about his strength or wisdom, but about God’s deliverance.
+King David wrote this psalm during a particularly difficult time in his life.
+He was facing constant attacks from his son, who was trying to overthrow his rule as king.
+Instead of gathering his army and advisors, the first thing he did was go to the Lord.
+David understood that trusting in men was foolish.
+It was not about his strength or wisdom but God’s deliverance.

-David had a quiet confidence that God was going to see him through.
+David had a quiet confidence that God would see him through.

-So often we think prayer is about what we say and how we say it.
-If we can just use the right words, then surely God will see our need and answer our prayer.
-David understood it was not about his words, but about his faith.
-When you wait silently before God, it’s not only an expression of your openness to God but a complete dependence on Him.
+So often, we think prayer is about what we say and how we say it.
+If we can just use the right words, God will surely see our needs and answer our prayers.
+David understood it was not about his words but his faith.
+When you wait silently before the Lord, it’s not only an expression of your openness to God but a complete dependence on Him.
 Salvation and deliverance are always gifts of grace from God alone.

-David didn’t trust in his own strength or in the wisdom of others.
+David didn’t trust in his strength or the wisdom of others.
 He didn’t panic and try to fix everything.
-He went to the source of his salvation and waiting silently for Him to provide.
+He went to the source of his salvation and waited silently for Him to provide.

 Look at that promise again.